 - Separate the egg yolks from the whites.
 With a hand blender, whip the egg whites until stiff peaks form.
 Fold the yolks back into the whiltes just until incorporated.

-- Evenly distribute the eggs on top of each pepper.
+- Evenly distribute the eggs on top of each pepper (seen in photo below).

 - Place the peppers under the broiler until golden brown, approximately 3 minutes.